 His consultancies, as senior partner with Ken Haycock & Associates Inc., include leadership development and coaching as well as governance, organizational and program reviews.
 In the broader community Ken has been a public library trustee, elected school board member and chair, elected municipal councillor and served on dozens of government and community boards as diverse as publishing, elimination of sexism, race relations and community services.

 Recognized by many associations he was awarded the Queen’s Silver Jubilee Medal for contributions to society and an honorary Doctor of Letters from Capilano University.
 Ken holds an Ed.D.
 (Brigham Young), M.B.A.
 (Royal Roads), A.M.L.S.
 (Michigan), and M.Ed.
 (Ottawa).
 His research interests focus on management and leadership, role clarification and effectiveness, organizational development, advocacy and influence.

 A prolific writer and speaker, Ken Haycock is a committed and passionate advocate for public education, for libraries and for librarians.

-Please access the form and submit your application for the Ken Haycock Student Conference Award here.
+Nominations for the Ken Haycock Student Conference Award are now closed.